Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 - Say racist or abusive things

-If an authorised officer tries to give you a fine for something that doesn’t seem quite right to you, you can either ask them for more information or contact PTV after you receive the fine.
+If an authorised officer tries to give you a fine for something that doesn’t seem quite right to you, you can either ask them for more information or contact Transport Victoria after you receive the fine.

 What happens if you get issued a fine